Merkel on tightrope over disputed migrant policy - Journal du Cameroun

 The discord within her conservative bloc burst into the open on Monday when hardline Interior Minister Horst Seehofer, of Merkel’s Bavarian allies CSU, hastily cancelled the presentation of his tough new “masterplan” on immigration.

-The interior ministry said in a short statement that the unveiling of the plan had been pushed back, acknowledging that “several points still need to be agreed”.
+The interior ministry said in a statement that the unveiling of the plan had been pushed back because “several points still need to be agreed”.

 Merkel has made clear she rejects a plan to turn back at German borders any asylum-seeker already registered in another EU country, arguing that her country shouldn’t go it alone while Europe searches for a common policy.